History of laptops: Dulmont Magnum/Kookaburra

 The first contender for true laptop computing was the 16-bit Dulmont Magnum, designed by David Irwin and John Blair of Dulmison, Australia, in 1982 and released in Australia in September 1983 by Dulmont.
 This battery-powered device included an 80 character × 8 line display in a lid that closed against the keyboard.
 The Dulmont was thus the first computer that could be taken anywhere and offered significant computing potential on the user's laptop (though weighing in at 4.8 kg).
 It was based on the MS-DOS operating system and applications stored in ROM (A:) and also supported removable modules in expansion slots (B: and C:) that could be custom-programmed EPROM or standard word processing and spreadsheet applications.
 The Magnum could suspend and retain memory in battery-backed CMOS RAM, including a RAM Disk (D:).
 A separate expansion box provided dual 5.25-inch floppy or 10 MB hard disk storage.
 The product was marketed internationally from 1984 to 1986.
-Dulmont was eventually taken over by Time Office Computers, who relabeled the brand "Kookaburra" and marketed 16- and 25-line LCD display versions.
+Dulmont was eventually taken over by Time Office Computers, who relabeled the brand "Kookaburra" and marketed 16- and 25-line LCD versions.